ndrewpj/FastFlowLM/README.md

 Run large language models on AMD Ryzen™ AI NPUs — in minutes.

-FastFlowLM is a lightweight runtime for deploying LLMs like LLaMA and DeepSeek directly on AMD’s NPU — no GPU needed, and over 11x more power efficient than the integrated GPU or hybrid solutions.
+FastFlowLM is a lightweight runtime for deploying LLMs like LLaMA and DeepSeek directly on AMD’s NPU — no GPU needed, faster and over 11x more power efficient than the integrated GPU or hybrid solutions.

 FastFlowLM supports full context lengths — up to 128K tokens with LLaMA 3.1 and 3.2.